Increasing prices and inflation putting additional strain on at-risk families.

 - Before the pandemic, millions of Americans faced hunger each year, including about 37,000 of our neighbors right here in Lancaster County.
 That included about 1 in 5 children.

-- The pandemic has greatly increased need.
+- The pandemic and recent economic strain have greatly increased need.
 We've issued temporary Center Cards to more than 3,400 new families seeking food at the Center.
-We distribute food to an average of 1,500 families each week.
+We distribute food to an average of 1,500 families each week in 2022.

 - Food insecurity for children can mean a lot more than hunger.
 It can mean an increase in health conditions like anemia or asthma, developmental impairments in language or motor skills, or an increase in social and behavioral problems.